Hepatitis A is a liver infection caused by a virus that's spread in the poo of an infected person.

 Treatments for hepatitis A

-There's currently no cure for hepatitis A, but it will normally pass on its own within a couple of months.
+There's currently no cure for hepatitis A. But it usually gets better on its own within a couple of months.
 You can usually look after yourself at home.

 While you're ill, it's a good idea to: